Adam Ant: 1977–1982: Adam and the Ants

-A new version of Adam and the Ants was formed with Marco Pirroni (guitar), Kevin Mooney (bass guitar), and two drummers, Terry Lee Miall and Chris Hughes (ex-Dalek I Love You), who used the name "Merrick".
-The band signed a major label deal with CBS Records and recorded Kings of the Wild Frontier during the summer of 1980.
-The album was an enormous hit in the United Kingdom, and the "Antmania" that ensued put the band at the forefront of the New Romantic movement.
-The single "Antmusic" went to No. 2 on the UK singles chart by December 1980, but made it to No. 1 in the charts in Australia.
-Following the abrupt departure of Mooney in February 1981, bassist Gary Tibbs, formerly of Roxy Music, joined the band.
+Ant approached Malcolm McLaren to manage the band, who subsequently hired the rest of the Ants to form Bow Wow Wow fronted by Annabella Lwin.
+The second version of Adam and the Ants featured Marco Pirroni (guitar), Kevin Mooney (bass guitar), and two drummers, Terry Lee Miall and Chris Hughes (formerly of Dalek I Love You), who used the name "Merrick".
+The band signed a deal with CBS Records and recorded Kings of the Wild Frontier during the summer of 1980.
+The album gained success in the United Kingdom, and the "Antmania" that ensued put the band at the forefront of the New Romantic movement.
+The single "Antmusic" went to No. 2 on the UK singles chart by December 1980.
+Following the departure of Mooney in February 1981, bassist Gary Tibbs, formerly of Roxy Music, joined the band.

-In November 1981, Adam & the Ants released another highly successful album, Prince Charming.
-The album featured two United Kingdom No. 1 singles – "Stand and Deliver" and the title track, "Prince Charming" – as well as the No. 3 UK hit "Ant Rap".
-This trio of singles was promoted by some of the most lavish music videos of the period and paved the way for Ant's later acting career.
-The work schedule Ant imposed upon himself was punishing.
-"I took no holidays – and I mean no holidays.
-When Kings of the Wild Frontier took off, I was halfway through making Prince Charming, and so on, because we had to bring out an album and four singles a year.
-But the price you pay...
-I split my cartilage in Cleveland doing "Goody Two Shoes", it was my body saying, 'Look, no!'
-Then I was back onstage doing the Motown 25 [in 1983] show 10 days later, having had the operation.
-Nobody could have stopped me, or make me do it.
-I did it.
-I was very, very bad at pacing," he later remembered.
+In November 1981, Adam & the Ants released the album, Prince Charming, that featured two United Kingdom No. 1 singles – "Stand and Deliver" and the title track, "Prince Charming" – as well as the No. 3 UK hit "Ant Rap".
+In March 1982 the group disbanded.

-In March 1982, feeling certain band members "lacked enthusiasm" Ant disbanded the group.